You Earned a Ticket!

 Other measures of student performance

 As a broader, more engaging alternative to standardized testing, some have proposed that students should demonstrate their competency by producing a “portfolio” — the high school equivalent of an undergraduate thesis project.
-Students negotiate a research topic with advisors, and produce multi-disciplinary work that demonstrates their knowledge and abilities in several subject areas.
+Students negotiate a research topic with advisors and produce multi-disciplinary work that demonstrates their knowledge and abilities in several subject areas.
 Their portfolios are graded against a set of "rubrics" that incorporate state standards.
 The state of Vermont went farthest in formally adopting this strategy, and in the process demonstrated many of its challenges.
 Portfolio assessment remains uncommon, and the term has fallen somewhat out of favor.
 If your child is working on a "senior project" or a "senior thesis" this may be an echo of the portfolio idea.

 Class Grades: Rubrics are not cubes

-Standardized tests aren't the only thing that matter, of course.
+Standardized tests aren't the only things that matter, of course.
 Most of the work that students do in class or as homework is assigned and graded by a teacher.
 How do teachers express what counts, and how do they decide on grades?

-A rubric is a tool that teachers use to explain what they expect from students when they make an assignment.
+A rubric is a tool teachers use to explain what they expect from students when they make an assignment.
 Rubrics are usually organized into columns that describe what counts.
-For example, a report might be worth 100 points total: up to 50 points for the quality of the research, 30 for the quality of the writing and 20 for the quality of the presentation.
-The rows of the rubric describe expectations for different levels of quality — for example what sort of research is most important, and what length should the paper be?
+For example, a report might be worth 100 points total: up to 50 points for the quality of the research, 30 for the quality of the writing, and 20 for the quality of the presentation.
+The rows of the rubric describe expectations for different levels of quality — for example, what sort of research is most important, and what length should the paper be?

-Most teachers create rubrics in a word processing program, distributing them to students on paper or as PDF documents.
-Online rubric tools exist, too, some of them not entirely terrible.
 Creating a good rubric is not easy; it requires significant forethought to clearly explain what you expect from students.
 Teachers: if you have a favorite tool, please leave a comment.

 Next Steps